learn-co-curriculum/careers-staying-current-in-the-tech-industry/README.md

 ## Conclusion
 When you’re working in tech, you need to stay relevant.
 Your career depends on it.
 Beyond listening to podcasts, reading blogs, and subscribing to newsletters, your goal is to contribute to the conversation.
 To do this, you must put yourself out there by reaching out to others and contributing to the dialogue.

-<p class='util--hide'>View <a href='https://learn.co/lessons/careers-staying-current-in-the-tech-industry'>Careers Staying Current in the Tech Industry </a> on Learn.co and start learning to code for free.</p>